elizavwp/Raytracer/Readme.txt

 Material used:
 - Slides from the lectures
-- Flood-fill algorithm for the debugscreen: https://en.wikipedia.org/wiki/Flood_fill
+- The code for intersections with triangles: https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm